47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 The local function allows us to do a conversion on the original input value inside the Kleisli before it's executed, creating a Kleisli with the input type of the conversion.
-In this sample, we are creating a Kleisli which receives a Config object and uses local to transform the Config parameter into an Integer or Double.
+In this sample, we are creating a Kleisli which receives a Config object and uses local to transform the Config parameter into an Int or Double.

 #Slide 5

 The ask function creates a Kleisli with the same input and output type inside the monadic context, so you can extract the dependency into a value.
-In this case, we are creating a Kleisli from Config to Option<Config> with ask and then extracting the values to do another operation.
+In this case, we are creating a Kleisli from Config to Option<Config> using ask, and then, extracting the values to do another operation.

 #Slide 6